This article was reviewed and edited by Perrin Adams, one of our resident SHTF Preparedness Authorities

 5 Rocket Stove Plans You Can Build

-You might be surprised that a rocket stove isn’t just good for cooking, but wanna know something more interesting?
+You might be surprised that rocket stoves aren’t just good for cooking, but wanna know something more interesting?
 You can actually make one out of various materials.

 Brick Rocket Stove

 If you’re looking to create the simplest DIY rocket stove out there, just pile a few bricks to form a chamber like in the video above.
-For this portable stove, you’ll need roughly 24 blocks and a wire mesh.
+For this stove, you’ll need roughly 24 blocks and a wire mesh.

-After you’ve gathered your bricks, stack about 5 layers of these rectangular blocks to help improve the draw of your wood-burning stove.
+After you’ve gathered your bricks, stack about five layers of these rectangular blocks to help improve the draw of your wood-burning stove.
 And voila, you can start a fire and cook a nice hot meal.

-4-Block Rocket Stove
+4-Block Rocket Stoves

 Rectangular blocks are the easiest and fastest way to stack into a chamber, so it makes sense that you can also make a rocket stove out of concrete or cinder blocks.
 They’re the second-degree cousins of clay bricks.

 What’s cool about using cement blocks is that with just 4 of them, you can assemble and arrange your own rocket stove in minutes.
 It’s super simple yet very effective.
 Plus, it provides a stable place for your cooking pot.